gast04/gast04.github.io/_posts/2020-11-08-dl-resolve-attack.md

 this binary is so small that there are simply not enough gadgets.

 So the only attack I could come up, was `return2dlresolve`.
-There are already some good resources available on line on that attack:
+There are already some good resources available regarding this attack:

 * https://gist.github.com/ricardo2197/8c7f6f5b8950ed6771c1cd3a116f7e62
 * https://www.rootnetsec.com/ropemporium-ret2csu/